 It was a scorching, ridiculously dry day.
 Or as they call it in California, “day.”
 I’d just moved from Boston the previous week, but I wasn’t really expecting culture shocks from the transition.
 I’m not American.
 Inter-state culture shocks do not exist for us foreigners.
 All the little shocks converge to form one massive shock, in the form of a seven-scoop ice cream sundae (and that’s the kiddy-sized version).

 But then I decided to approach a popsicle cart— the heat was vacuuming my throat shut and I needed some saving.

 “Today we have hibiscus with honey-infused melon, blueberry-lavender delight and mango rice.
 What can I get ya?”

 “Sure!
 One lemon-cucumber-jalapeno-mint?
 It has real mint leaves.”

-And that’s when the rest of my throat closed up in protest.
 While grocery shopping later that day, I also learnt that people eat flowers.
 Yes, the same people who think it’s disgusting to accidentally bite into an orange seed.

 No one in Boston ate flowers.
 Lobsters that looked suspiciously alive, yes.
 But not flowers.

 I thought about this sadly as I walked home.
 I wondered why I thought every part of the country would be the same.
 I wondered if living alone would truly toss me over the edge— from mildly amusing to the creep on the bus.